 You may seek financial recovery from an at-fault party after an accident when:

 - The accident caused your disfigurement.

-Which Insurance Company Should You File Your Claim With?
+With Which Insurance Company Should You File Your Claim?

-If the truck driver or truck company was mostly at fault for the accident and your injuries qualify as serious, it is better to take action against the trucking company rather than file a claim with your insurer.
+Suppose the truck driver or company was mostly at fault for the accident, and your injuries qualify as serious.
+In that case, taking action against the trucking company is better than filing a claim with your insurer.

-On the other hand, trucking companies will typically have more comprehensive coverage, so you can recover far more through their insurance.
-Also, when you file against a large company, you could recover additional damages, such as pain and suffering.
+On the other hand, trucking companies will typically have more comprehensive coverage so that you can recover far more through their insurance.
+Also, when you file a lawsuit against a large company, you could recover additional damages, such as pain and suffering.

 We Are Familiar With Insurance Company Tactics

-You can hold the trucking company liable for your losses if you can show that the driver or the company was somehow negligent.
-In legal terms, “negligence” means failing to act reasonably and safely so as not to put others at risk of harm.
+You can hold the trucking company liable for your losses if you show that the driver or the company was somehow negligent.
+In legal terms, “negligence” means failing to act reasonably and safely not to put others at risk of harm.

 If the company or trucker somehow breached the standard duty of care and their actions (or inaction) caused the crash, they are responsible for your injuries.
 We could help establish their negligence.